rajputarun/machine_learning_intern/README.md

 # machine_learning_intern
-FYND Machine Learning Internship Challenge to build a model that automatically classifies a product’s pattern attribute based on its image.
+Machine Learning Internship Challenge to build a model that automatically classifies a product’s pattern attribute based on its image.

 <h1>Approach:</h1>
 I initially started the project with just tensorflow but it was cumbersome to use, so I switched to keras.